servdhost/craft-dalle/README.md

 ## Features

-- Generate DALL-E images with custom prompts directly Craft's Control Panel
+- Generate DALL-E images with custom prompts directly within Craft's Control Panel
 - Set common prompt prefixes and suffixes to maintain a consistent art style for specific Asset fields
 - Generate 'variations' of an image to provide several similar options
 - Convert square DALL-E images to landscape by generating additional edge content (optionally with a different prompt!)
+- Repaint specific areas of an image by colouring in what you'd like to change
 - Selected images are stored as regular image Assets in Craft

 ## Rate Limiting